In terms of bucket list experiences, the magnificent Sydney Harbour should have a place on everyone’s list.

 If you want to go sailing on Sydney Harbour, you essentially have two options:

 - Book onto one of the Sydney Harbour sightseeing cruises – If you’re sailing solo or with another person, booking onto an existing Sydney Harbour boat cruise will be your most economical option.
 These sailing trips usually run daily with various companies.
 You can often find discounted tickets via Groupon or BookMe.
+I recently did a lunch cruise with Captain Cook Cruises.

 - Charter a boat – If you have a decent sized group, you might consider chartering a boat for your group to go sailing on Sydney Harbour.
 This option is great if you want more privacy or the ability to choose what type of boat you want to cruise on.
 I did this a few years ago with AnyBoat.